 A gigantic chandelier hanging from the ceiling and made from more than three thousand tin cans gives you a hint of what awaits you at the table.
 Here traditional preserves are elevated to the status of canned gourmet object of desire with surprising recipes.
 The best?
 During lunchtime, you will be accompanied by the strumming of the Portuguese guitar and, at night, the notes of a live fado.

-When he is not wearing his apron and experimenting in the kitchen of his other spaces, chef José Avillez surrenders to popular cuisine.
+When he is not wearing his apron and experimenting in the kitchen, chef Jose Avillez surrenders to popular cuisine.
 And as proof, his informal tavern, Cantinho do Avillez.
 From the time you sit down to the time you get up, it’s a constant festival of petiscos (appetizers).
 Take note because the enumeration of dishes to order yes or yes begins.
-You have to try the Prawns with garlic and malagueta chilli, the Thai Chicken with sautéed vegetables and rice or the Tagliatelle.
+You have to try the Prawns with garlic and malagueta chilli, the Thai Chicken with sauteed vegetables and rice or the Tagliatelle.